-The Junior School newsletter is sent by email on Friday of each week throughout the school year.
+The Junior School newsletter - the Junior School News - is sent by email on Friday of each week throughout the school year.
 It contains very important information for every family in the Junior School.
 In addition to upcoming events and information, the newsletter also includes a weekly message (either a blog or article) from the head of Junior School.
 All parents are expected to read the newsletter each week.